 Clients turn to Mr. Rosenkranz to win the highest stakes appeals, including appeals in cases that threaten the very survival of a business.
 He represented DISH Network in one of the most high-profile patent appeals in the country, successfully overturning an infringement finding that yielded US$400 million in damages and an injunction that ordered the satellite TV company to turn off the recording capabilities of millions of customers.
 He represented Facebook in the high-profile battle waged by the founder's Harvard classmates who have laid claim to the idea for Facebook, recently winning a ruling from the Ninth Circuit ending the lawsuit.
-He also represented MGA Entertainment in the most high-profile copyright/trademark appeal in the country, which successfully overturned a court's life-threatening order to turn over the entire worldwide Bratz trademark portfolio to competitor Mattel.
-He currently represents Apple in the Smartphone wars in an appeal about the validity of the patent on Apple's revolutionary touchscreen.
-He represents Oracle in its high-profile copyright appeal against Google over whether Android impermissibly copies the Java platform.
-He also represents Microsoft on appeal to the Second Circuit in its most important case, challenging the government’s right to force the company to turn over costumer “cloud” email content held on servers located in a foreign country.
-The case has been described in The Washington Post as one of the “most intriguing, consequential, and complex legal cases having to do with technology now in the courts.”
+He represented Apple in the Smartphone wars in an appeal about the validity of the patent on Apple's revolutionary touchscreen.

-Mr. Rosenkranz has played a leading role in more than a dozen Supreme Court cases, having argued eleven in the past seven years.
+Mr. Rosenkranz has played a leading role in more than a dozen Supreme Court cases, having argued ten in the past ten years.
 In 2005, he successfully represented Merck KGaA in a Supreme Court case that the National Law Journal described as “the most significant patent infringement case to confront the biotech and pharmaceutical industries in a generation.”
 He represented 36 law schools in a high-profile Supreme Court case against the Department of Defense.
 He also argued and won a case that many consider to be the most important employee benefits case of the decade.
-And in March 2013, Josh won a landmark victory in a Supreme Court case that rescued the estimated $60 billion U.S. market of copyrighted goods manufactured abroad in Kirtsaeng v.
-John Wiley Publishing.
+And in March 2013, he won a landmark victory in a Supreme Court case that rescued the estimated US$60 billion U.S. market of copyrighted goods manufactured abroad.

 Mr. Rosenkranz was the founding president and CEO of the Brennan Center for Justice at New York University School of Law, one of the country’s foremost public interest firms.
 Over the course of eight years, he was the Brennan Center’s chief strategist on litigation and public policy advocacy.
 Under his direction, the center represented parties in connection with more than 50 cases (including three at the U.S. Supreme Court) and filed almost 40 amicus briefs (including 20 at the U.S. Supreme Court).
 Before creating the Brennan Center, Mr. Rosenkranz founded the Office of the Appellate Defender, a public defender office specializing in criminal appeals in New York state courts.